 - A translation of omic data into the clinic module that will cover an essential aspect of the microbiota research field- how we translate big data sets into the clinic.
 Participants will be familiarized with the concepts of personalized medicine, omic technologies (transcriptomics, metabolomics), and nutrigenomics

 Learning outcomes and evaluation

-The 20 master students will be provided with research articles ahead of the conference as study material.
-On site, they will be divided into 5 groups of 4 students.
-Each group will present an article to the community, a round table with discussion will follow.
+On-site, students will be divided into 8 groups of 5 students.
+Each group will present a research idea (elevator pitch) to the community, a round table with discussion will follow.
 Students will meet 4 times in small groups to work on their presentation.